 Is it possible, from having gained experience in past lives, to bypass some of these steps and take a short cut in this life?

 Yes, that is possible.
 There are two types of practitioners: those for whom everything happens all at once and those who follow a gradual path.
 Thus, there is the sudden path and the gradual path.
 One of the great Tibetan masters who wrote a commentary on this particular point, however, said that it is a very rare person for whom everything happens all at once.
 It is very rare to have built up all the positive habits and instincts in past lives so that in this life we are able to jump steps.
 Often, it is because we are lazy and do not want to go through all the stages that we make the excuse, “I am someone who has built up so much potential in my past lives.
 I am one of the select few for whom everything happens all at once, so I can skip some stages and jump ahead.”
 We need to be completely honest with ourselves.
-It is extremely rare that anyone has build up that much positive potential in past lives.
+It is extremely rare that anyone has built up that much positive potential in past lives.
 There is no harm in going through all the steps, although we do not have to spend years and years in each one.
 One of the texts on the gradual path to enlightenment states that even if the instincts are there, it is good to reconfirm them by going through the steps quickly, not just skipping ahead.

 Can we be kind and compassionate without being taken advantage of?